 - Currency requirements: Please see the Skydiver’s Information Manual, section 5.2.

-- Please drop off a credit card or put money on account before jumping.
+- Please put money on account before jumping.
 You can also buy jump tickets online to save you from checking out with manifest at the end of the day.
-Close out with manifest at the end of the day as soon as possible to get your card back.
+Close out with manifest at the end of the day as soon as possible.

-- Pulling from a load after the 10-minute call may result in loss of your jump ticket.
+- Pulling from a load after the 10-minute call will result in loss of your jump ticket.

 - Wingsuiters: Be sure to manifest as a wingsuiter for each jump and see our wingsuit dive guidelines.
 If you don’t declare your intentions with manifest, the increased last-minute load organizing may result in you missing the load.